StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-user-accounts/create-a-user-account.md

     **- Organizations \***

     Select one or more organizations to assign to the user account.
-To specify which organization is selected by default when the user signs in to TheHive, select **Set as default**.
+To set the default organization the user accesses when signing in to TheHive, select **Set as default**.

     For each organization, select a [permission profile](../../../../administration/profiles.md) for the user account from the dropdown list.